 What is semi-permanent makeup?

 Semi-permanent make-up or micro-pigmentation is a form of cosmetic tattooing which allows you to have long-lasting make-up like eyebrows, eyeliner and lip colour.
 The process involves having tiny particles of pigment injected beneath the surface of the skin, much like a tattoo.
 The pigment used stays visible on the skin for a number of years, breaking down and fading gradually over time.
-Fortunately, micro-pigmentation techniques have improved in recent time with a wider selection of colours which allows the creation of more natural looks.
+Fortunately, micro-pigmentation techniques have improved in recent times with a wider selection of colours which allows the creation of more natural looks.

 Apart from being used for cosmetic enhancement semi-permanent makeup can also be used to disguise scars or for alopecia or vitiligo.
 Semi-Permanent Makeup is not a tattoo which lasts forever.
 However, depending on the type of pigment used and your skin type it can last from 18 months to 3 years.

-Difference between semi-permanent and permanent make up
+Difference between semi-permanent and permanent make-up

 Although the process of having semi-permanent make up is similar to permanent makeup there are a few differences.
 The major difference is the depth of penetration of ink into the skin.
 Human skin has three distinct layers, epidermis the outermost layer, the dermis and the hypodermis (the subcutaneous or fat layer).